M-Saadullah/Frontend-web-projects/README.md

 # World-Tour
-This is project related to html and basic CSS We made it in my first semester as group project in course of "Introduction to computing and technology"
+This is project related to html and basic CSS We made it in our first semester as a group project in course of "Introduction to Computing and Technology"